Elisabeth Borne: New French PM is a technocrat and Macron loyalist

-PARIS • Ms Elisabeth Borne, who is taking the reins of President Emmanuel Macron's government as the first female prime minister in over 30 years, is an experienced technocrat who enjoys the full confidence of the French leader.
+PARIS (AFP) - Ms Elisabeth Borne, who is taking the reins of President Emmanuel Macron's government as the first female prime minister in over 30 years, is an experienced technocrat who enjoys the full confidence of the French leader.

 The 61-year-old engineer proved her loyalty to Mr Macron during his first term, serving as transport, environment and finally labour minister from 2020.